Here are some parenting tips adapted from Dr. Katrina Wood’s psychotherapy blog:

 Your child needs a wise parent, not another friend.
 Establish boundaries, structure and consequences.
+Deliver consequences calmly, compassionately and promptly.

 Don’t assume you know everything about your child.
 You don’t.

 Begin your talks with an affirmation.
 Validate what your child is trying to say.
+Listen without judgment to understand their feelings and validate their emotions.
+Focus on building their confidence and self-esteem.

 Be touchy-feely: Hugging and touching your child is far more important than previously known.